Hilarious reactions as Jaruma flaunts massive behind in a video

 - Intimacy products seller Jaruma has got social media buzzing with reactions over a video she shared on her page

-- The entrepreneur who has formed a bond with actress, Regina Daniels was spotted with the atress and her mum
+- The entrepreneur who has formed a bond with actress, Regina Daniels was spotted with the Nollywood star and her mum

 - A lot of Nigerians have dragged Jaruma who proudly off her big behind which she claims has been worked on